Seahawks sign former Vikings K Blair Walsh, signaling likely end of Steven Hauschka in Seattle

 Walsh had a base pay of $1.15 million in 2016.

-So adding Walsh and subtracting Hauschka will be one way for the Seahawks to get younger and cheaper -- at an often-vital, season-changing position.
+So adding Walsh and subtracting Hauschka would be one way for the Seahawks to get younger and cheaper -- at an often-vital, season-changing position.

+The Seahawks could keep both Hauschka and Walsh for a preseason competition, but that would require rw-signing Hauschka in an open market and more money committed against the 2017 cap for the kicker position than Seattle’s current regime has ever spent.
+Walsh looks more like a replacement than a competitor.

 Walsh set an NFL record in 2012 as Minnesota’s sixth-round draft choice out of Georgia when he made all 10 of his field-goal attempts from 50-plus yards.
 He led the league in made field goals (34) in 2015, but the Vikings gave up on him midway through this past season amid belief he never truly got over that playoff miss against the Seahawks.